iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 15 - Reset Position

 Reset the estimated robot location to (0, 0) and orientation to 90 degrees of yaw (pointing in the direction of positive-y on a right-handed xy plane).
-The robot also resets the position when the nose button is pressed, when a Stop and Reset packet is received, and when a new Bluetooth connection is made.
+The robot also resets the position when the Root robot nose button (or Create 3 power button) is pressed, when a Stop and Reset packet is received, and when a new Bluetooth connection is made.

 <table>
   <tr>